Featuring Cricut Maker & 32NorthSupplies (Etsy Shop)

 Cricut LightGrip Machine Mat

-Cricut Flower image-link for this project can be found in the corresponding instructions below…The cost is $1.00 (Cricut.com)
+Cricut Flower image-link for this project can be found in the corresponding instructions below…Cricut.com, there will be a charge to use this file.

 Crepe Paper “Doublette” and/or Double-sided (dual color) Crepe Paper

 German Candle Clips

 Floral Wire (white)

 Mod Podge-Mat & brush